odoo/documentation/ecommerce/managing_products/stock.rst

 .. tip::
     If one item is no longer sellable, unpublish it from your website.
-If it comes to one particular product variant, deactivate the variant in the backend (see :doc:`pricelists`).
+If it comes to one particular product variant, deactivate the variant in the backend (see :doc:`../maximizing_revenue/pricing`).